-In Take This Hammer, Baldwin’s guide, Orville Luster, positions him in San Francisco’s Lower Fillmore District across the street from the Booker T. Washington Hotel.
+In the documentary film, Take This Hammer, James Baldwin’s guide, Orville Luster, positions him in San Francisco’s Lower Fillmore District across the street from the Booker T. Washington Hotel.
 As they approach the hotel on Fillmore Street, Luster says, “now, off to our left here’s one Negro hotel, that’s owned.”
 Baldwin, eyes intensifying, looks across the street from the car:

 The only Negro hotel, and it’s called the Booker T. Washington?